October 8 (film)

 October 8 – The Fight for the Soul of America (October 8) is a 2025 documentary film directed by Wendy Sachs.
 Sachs and Debra Messing also served as executive producers.

 Synopsis

 October 8 covers the 2024 pro-Palestinian protests on university campuses after the October 7 attacks.
 It describes how "anti-Israel sentiment came to a fever pitch in the immediate aftermath of the massacre" and argues such sentiment "morphed into antisemitism".
-The film includes interviews with Michael Rapaport, Noa Tishby, U.S. Representative Ritchie Torres, U.S. Senator Kirsten Gillibrand, Sheryl Sandberg, Dan Senor, Scott Galloway, Deborah Lipstadt, Bari Weiss, and Mosab Yousef.
-It explores the organization Students for Justice in Palestine, and argues that SJP promoted anti-Zionism and antisemitism on campus.
+The film includes interviews with Michael Rapaport, Noa Tishby, U.S. Representative Ritchie Torres, U.S. Senator Kirsten Gillibrand, Sheryl Sandberg, Dan Senor, Scott Galloway, Deborah Lipstadt, Bari Weiss, Shai Davidai, and Mosab Yousef.
+It explores the organization Students for Justice in Palestine (SJP), and argues that SJP promoted anti-Zionism and antisemitism on campus.
 The film also covers the role of social media in allegedly stoking antisemitism among young people.

-In the film, University of California, Santa Barbara's (UCSB) student body president describes how she was harassed online and on campus after she condemned the October 7 attack.
+In the film, University of California, Santa Barbara's (UCSB) student body president says she was harassed online and on campus after she condemned the October 7 attacks.